 No MRF that takes all the time and effort to sort and bale recyclables will willingly send them to the landfill.
 That would be like any other manufacturer making products and landfilling them.
 It’s bad enough they have to pay tipping fees for all the trash they shouldn’t have received in the first place.

-Glass is different from other products.
+The recycling process for glass ends differently from other products.
 It gets pushed into a pile that a front loader loads onto a flatbed truck.
 Glass is very heavy and expensive to ship.
 The Chinese crackdown has caused some recycling programs to stop recycling glass.
 The buyer pays freight on most products, but the MRF must pay to ship glass.

 Any recycling program prefers to sell to local or regional companies that will make new products from it.
 There may not be suitable companies for everything nearby.
 In that case, the MRF sells to a broker.
 A high percentage of recyclables used to get shipped to China.